-Option 1: Brochure
+Option 2: Brochure

 Effective discourse takes many forms and uses a variety of media.
 The final project allows you to explore the community issue that you have spent a large part of the semester focusing on in a multimedia form.
 You will employ multimedia to advocate your position in your brochure.
-In addition, you will write a Reflection detailing your rhetorical choices and a reflection on the writing process in the creation of your brochure (see Reflection guidelines under E-Portfolio assignment).
+In addition, you will write a memo detailing your rhetorical choices in the creation of your brochure.

 Purpose: The purpose of creating a brochure as your final project is to familiarize you with the process of creating a multimedia document.
 Specifically, you will learn how to utilize technology and non-standard media to convey a clear and straightforward message.
-The reflection, which will accompany your brochure, has two purposes.
-First, it reinforces your familiarity with writing a reflection.
+The Project Assessment Memo, which will accompany your brochure, has two purposes.
+First, it reinforces your familiarity with writing a memo.
 Second, and more importantly, it encourages you to reflect on the rhetorical choices that you made in the creation of your brochure.

-Content/Subject: A brochure is a multi-panel document that employs both visual and textual information and is used for either informative and/or persuasive purposes.
-In this case, you will design a brochure that introduces the problem you discussed in your researched topic.
+Content/Subject: This project requires you to create a brochure.
+A brochure is a multi-panel document that employs both visual and textual information and is used for either informative and/or persuasive purposes.
+In this case, you will design a brochure that introduces the problem you discussed in your opinion piece.
 It should also describe and either explain or advocate for your solution to that problem.
 If your solution is complicated or consists of multiple steps, your brochure should focus on explaining that solution.
 However, if your solution is easily understood, your brochure should focus on persuading your audience to put your solution into action.

-After you create your brochure, you will write a reflection that reflects critically on your rhetorical practices and evaluates the brochure you have constructed.
+After you create your brochure, you will write a Project Assessment Memo that reflects critically on your rhetorical practices and evaluates the brochure you have constructed.
 It should explain why you chose to construct it-through content, format, and design-in a particular way.
-When you write this reflection, also address issues such as purpose, audience, strategies as well as the final document itself-the brochure.
+When you write this memo, also address issues such as purpose, audience, strategies as well as the final document itself-the brochure.